m-salewski/lilo_scraper/README.md

    - `jshow` generates a smaller CSV to be (re)read directly from the command line using `column`

 	 <img src="figures/term_jshow.png" alt="drawing" width="1000"/>

-	- it thins down the information and also uses abbreviations to cut down on space.

 - `jread` takes a Job ID and then prints out that specific entry with the full details of the job advertisement.